 Representing your impact in a compelling way can not only help with donor retention, but it can also be very persuasive to potential donors that visit your website.
 In fact, in the study on younger donors, 85% reported that a compelling mission or cause motivates them to financially support an organization.
 This was more than 50% higher than any other motivating factor.
 Potential donors want to feel a sense of connection to the cause prior to giving their financial support.

 However, at the moment, many nonprofit websites are failing to represent their impact in a way that visitors find inspiring.
 In one study of philanthropic internet users, only 8% said they “strongly agree” with the statement “most charity web sites are inspiring,” and 32% indicated they “somewhat agree.”
 Such low numbers indicate there is huge potential for nonprofits that are telling their story in an inspiring way to stand out from the crowd.
 A visitor that is moderately inspired is far less likely to support your organization than someone that is emotionally moved.

 You have a compelling story to tell of how your nonprofit is making the world a better place.
-Start thinking like a storyteller.
+As you’re considering how to get donations online, start thinking like a storyteller.
 Doing so can greatly impact the success you experience in your online fundraising efforts.

 Continue Reading About How to Get Donations Online

 - 31 Ways to Boost Your Nonprofit’s Online Fundraising